LiamS-H/liams-h.github.io/src/components/water/sim/plan.md

  - [X] look into the wierd splits at the start
  - [ ] Add text editting and or dragging
  - [ ] Add splat (even if just velocity drag)
+ - [ ] Make motion turned off use a saved render of the fluid to each page.

 #FIX
  - [X] scroll appears on right side of screen.
 Especially at max size. (causes missalignment with registered hitboxes)
  - [ ] refine for other devices (specifically portrait widths)
  - [X] fix variable grid size (canvas doesn't match size of window) and maybe allow differing smoke quality from sim quality.
  - [ ] simulation runs at drastically different speeds depending on window size
- - [ ] simulation doesn't run at certain aspect ratios (ie 1024 1568)
+ - [ ] simulation doesn't run at certain aspect ratios (ie 1024 1568 grid ratio) (1458 911)
+ - [ ] run some testing to find slow fuctions to optimize